Creature from the Black Lagoon (pinball): Gameplay

 Big Millions: The right ramp awards points for 10 seconds, starting at 5 million and increasing by this amount per shot.

-Move Your Car: After a certain number of center shots, Move Your Car is activated.
-A score on the display starts at 8 million and decreases rapidly until reaching 2 million.
-Shooting a center shot scores the current score on the display and starts a 15 second timer.
-Successive center shots score 2x, 3x, and 4x the score of the first center shot.
+Move Your Car: After a certain number of center shots, a hurry-up countdown begins, decreasing rapidly from 8 million to 2 million.
+Making the center shot awards the points and starts a 15-second timer, during which the player can hit the shot up to three more times and collect increasing multiples of the value (double, triple, quadruple).
 Each shot is accompanied by a graphic of an irate patron deploying various weaponry (dynamite, rocket launcher, flamethrower, nuclear bomb) against a van that has blocked his view of the movie screen.
+Once the mode ends, the van drives away on its own, completely unharmed by any of these attacks.

 Double Feature Combo: Shoot the left ramp several times in succession.
 The first shot sets the combo value at 500,000, and each successive shot doubles it to a maximum of 16 million.
-The value is collected by hitting the center shot.
+The value is collected by hitting the center shot before it times out.

 Snack Attack: After shooting the right ramp four times, a hurry-up value begins to count down from 20 million.
 Shooting the Snack Bar awards the remaining points.

-Video Mode: After shooting the right ramp eight times, one scoop lights up to begin Video Mode, changed by hitting the slingshots.
+Video Mode: After shooting the right ramp eight times, either the left or right scoop lights up to begin Video Mode, changed by hitting the slingshots.
 In this mode, a peeping Tom appears, and the player must hit the flipper buttons to punch him as he dodges back and forth.

-Super Scoring: After shooting the right ramp 12 times, a 12 second timer starts.
+Super Scoring: After shooting the right ramp 12 times, a 12-second timer starts.
 Shoot the Snack Bar scoop to begin Super Scoring, which activates Mega Menu, Big Millions, Snack Attack, Unlimited Millions, and Intermission Time scoring modes all at once.
 This mode lasts for 25 seconds.

 Super Creature Feature: During Super Scoring, shoot the ball into the left ramp within the first 10 seconds to divert it into the whirlpool.
-The first spin is worth 5 million, and the value increases by this amount per spin to a maximum of 35 million.
+The first spin is worth 5 million, and the value increases by this amount per spin to a maximum of 35 million, after which no more points are awarded.

 Songs

-There were five 1950s songs put in the game.
+There are five 1950s songs used in the game.
 These are: